 But notice the reason that John gives for the disciples assembling together in chapter twenty: the disciples were assembled for fear of the Jews (John 20:19); they were not there to celebrate the resurrection of Christ, because at that time they still did not believe he was risen.
+And regarding the disciples breaking bread on the first day of the week in Acts 20, this was a night-time meal gathering in honor of Paul who was to depart on the morrow and was held after the sun had set Saturday evening even till break of day Sunday as revealed in verse eleven, and had nothing to do with establishing Sunday as a sabbath.
 And regarding the collection for the saints Upon the first day of the week notice Paul does not say that the people would be at church on that day, or that these collections were to be made at church, but merely that every man should lay up by himself in store upon that day (I Cor.
-16:1,2).
-And the Lord’s day is the day of which Christ is the Lord, the seventh day sabbath, the day the Lord calls my holy day. which is revealed in the scriptures and is established by at least three independent witnesses (Isa.
+16:1,2) for the same reason the disciples waited to anoint Jesus' body with spices upon that day, when the sabbath was past so as not to profane the sabbath day (Mark 16:1; Nehemiah 13:15-22).
+And the Lord’s day is the day of which Christ is the Lord, the seventh day sabbath, the day the Lord calls my holy day; which is revealed in the scriptures and is established by at least three independent witnesses (Isa.
 58:13; Matt.
 12:8; Mark 2:28; Rev. 1:10).
 All of the verses listed above have been sufficiently explained in this article.
 If someone is to infer that the verses listed above are in any way suggestive of a first day sabbath, then the verses listed below must be considered as proof that the fourth commandment seventh day sabbath is still in force:

 And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next sabbath.
 (Acts 13:42)